Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part1/GitHub-Docker-Runner-Azure-Part1.md

 WORKDIR /actions-runner
 ```

 We then configure **PowerShell** as our default `'SHELL'` for running scripts or commands and also set a working directory named **actions-runner** with `'WORKDIR'`.
-This directory will contain our GitHub runner binaries and scripts, under the path: `C:\actions-runner` inside of teh windows container.
+This directory will contain our GitHub runner binaries and scripts, under the path: `C:\actions-runner` inside of the windows container.

 ```dockerfile
 #Install chocolatey